Inspection of Oil & Gas Equipment

 Are you making a comparison of one part to another?

-Comparing cavity-to-cavity or supplier-to-supplier can be a daunting task if the results are presented in as a list of print features.
+Comparing cavity-to-cavity or supplier-to-supplier can be a daunting task if the results are presented as a list of print features.
 A 3D comparative analysis can highlight trouble spots quickly.
 Perhaps then you will need more detailed information with a dimensional inspection of a localized area.

 Is your part primarily controlled by profile with a few critical dimensions?

 Industries continue to define more of a product’s features with profile tolerances.
 A 3D scan is the most descriptive method for reporting a profile and the variations throughout the surface.
-Your project may require that specific numerical profile data must be collected with a CMM.
+Your project may require that specific numerical profile data be collected with a CMM.
 That same data can be reported from a scan output.

 Combine Scanning With Traditional Inspection